dacort/dacort.dev/site/content/posts/modern-data-lake-storage-layers/index.md

 This post aims to introduce each of these engines and give some insight into how they function under the hood and some of the differences in each.
 While I'll summarize the findings here, you can also view my Jupyter notebooks for each in my [modern-data-lake-storage-layers](https://github.com/dacort/modern-data-lake-storage-layers/tree/main/notebooks) repository.
 We begin with basic operations of writing and updating datasets.

 One thing to note about all of these frameworks is that each began with a different challenge they were solving for, but over time they have begun to converge on a common set of functionality.
+I should **also** note that I am learning about these frameworks as well - the comments here are neither authoritative or comprehensive. 🤗

 ## Apache Hudi

 > 📹 [Intro to Apache Hudi video](https://www.youtube.com/watch?v=fryfx0Zg7KA&t=323s)

 Apache Hudi (Hadoop Upsert Delete and Incremental) was originally designed as an incremental stream processing framework and was built to combine the benefits of stream and batch processing.
 Hudi can be used with Spark, Flink, Presto, Trino and Hive, but much of the original work was focused around Spark and that's what I use for these examples.
+One of the other huge benefits of Hudi is the concept of a self-managed data layer.
+For example, Hudi can automatically perform [asynchronous compaction](https://hudi.apache.org/docs/compaction) to optimize data lakes and also supports [multi-writer gaurantees](https://hudi.apache.org/docs/concurrency_control).
+Hudi also offers flexibility in storage formats depending on read/write requirements and data size.

 For Hudi, we create a simple Spark DataFrame partitioned by `creation_date` and write that to S3.